jpsteege/christmas_tree/README.md

    `jupyter lab` <br>
    A browser link becomes visible, which you can open.
    <img src="images/setup8_init_jupyter.png" alt="Start Jupyter using 'jupyter lab' command" width="700"/><br>
 9. Open the notebook (file that ends with .ipynb).
-You now can see and run the code cells.
+You now can see and run the code cells by selecting them (blue line is visible before cell) and pressing the play button or the Shift+Enter keys.
    <img src="images/setup9_open_notebook.png" alt="Open the Notebookfile to run the code" width="700"/><br>